 Claude Code runs in your terminal.
 It reads your project directory, understands what’s there, and acts on instructions you give in plain language.
 It can create files, modify existing code, run commands, install packages, and debug errors.

 What it isn’t: a no-code platform with a visual interface.
 You still need to set up a development environment, and you still need to understand what you’re building well enough to describe it clearly.
 The tool handles implementation, not product thinking.
+If you’re comparing coding agents before you commit, see Claude Code vs Cursor for a workflow-level breakdown.

 This matters for expectation-setting.
 People who struggle with Claude Code usually come in expecting it to work like a no-code app builder.
 People who get results treat it like a junior developer who executes fast but needs clear direction.